 You can eat moongre raw or cooked.
 As a kid I have munched on many in my Dad’s kitchen garden.
 He loves sharp flavours and used to make a chutney by pounding these with some green chillies, and mixing in salt and yoghurt.
 Radish pods are also great in salads and stir fries.

 While I love their texture and flavour, I cannot guarantee you will.
 Just as for cabbage and radish, there will always be two camps for this too.
-As usual, I am in a camp of one in my family.
+As usual, I am in a camp of one :roll: in my family.
 Yet I love it enough to make it a few times every year; the other camp has agreed to endure it those few times.
 For them, I put in an additional potato.

 You can make this with the everyday zeera (cumin) -hing-haldi-mirch tadka.
 But this present version is based on my recollection of what was served to us many years ago at Indore.
 My friend Prati and I were there for some work and were staying with her sister’s family.
 Her sister’s mother-in-law, who is originally from Rajasthan, cooked this dish with lots of garlic, which is favoured in much of that State.
 The chilli quotient was also significant.
 I have always cooked moongre like this ever since.